stephenkioko/Select-Card-Project/README.md

-this is a frontend admin side bar created using html and css.
+this is a frontend page with cards which somebody can select created using html and css.